Skip to content

 Resources for Targeted Groups in Ohio

 In Ohio, specific initiatives are designed to bolster the economic prospects of diverse populations within the small business community.
-These resources are tailored to provide targeted support to minority-owned businesses and empower women and veteran entrepreneurs with vital tools for success.
+These resources are tailored to provide targeted support to minority-owned businesses and empower women, veteran, and underrepresented entrepreneurs with vital tools for success.

 Support for Minority-Owned Businesses